The Good House (film): Plot

 Hildy Good, once the most prosperous realtor in Wendover, has fallen on hard times following her divorce and her family's insistence she go to rehab for alcoholism.
 Her former assistant, Wendy, also stole her clients while she was in rehab, adding to her problems.
 Hildy attempts to aid a local family with an autistic child sell their home, so they can move and enroll him in a special school by getting her former boyfriend, Frank, to renovate their home.
 She renews her relationship with Frank, but the home sale falls through, and she finds out her former clients yet again are stolen by Wendy.

 Hildy befriends a woman, Rebecca, who she sold a house to her and her husband and is then drawn into her life.
-She discovers Rebecca and the local psychiatrist, Peter, are having an affair, but she promises she won't reveal their secret.
-Hildy continues to drink in solitude instead of in the open, justifying her drinking by saying she just needs to take the edge off and that she doesn't "need" to drink.
-Peter approaches her about selling his home, but says it's not set in stone and not to speak of it.
-Hildy assumes this means he will be asking his wife for a divorce.
+She discovers Rebecca and the local psychiatrist, Peter, are having an affair, but she promises she will not reveal their secret.
+Hildy continues to drink in solitude instead of in the open, justifying her drinking by saying she just needs to take the edge off and that she does not "need" to drink.

+Peter approaches Hildy about selling his home, but says it is not set in stone and not to speak of it.
+She assumes this means he will be asking his wife for a divorce.
 Hildy decides not to drink anymore after one night when she is cornered in the cellar and drinks two bottles of wine.

-She avoids alcohol for quite a while, and then finds out that Peter is selling his home and using Wendy as a realtor instead of her.
+Hildy avoids alcohol for quite a while, and then finds out that Peter is selling his home and using Wendy as a realtor instead of her.
 She confronts him and says he will destroy her career if he gives this sale to Wendy, so she threatens him with the information she has about him and Rebecca.

 Hildy is able to sell the house of her friends after all when a couple from New York suddenly purchases it sight unseen.
 She then uses that sale to snag the large estate the Santorelli brothers built in Wendover.
-She celebrates with the Santorelli brothers in a bar, taking her first sip of alcohol in a while, and then can't stop.
+Hildy celebrates with the Santorelli brothers in a bar, taking her first sip of alcohol in a while, and then cannot stop.
 She drives drunk to Frank's house, telling him they need to celebrate, and Frank takes her keys and offers to drive her home.
-She gets angry and refuses, saying she'd rather walk.
+She gets angry and refuses, saying she would rather walk.